All you need to do is a quick Google search and you will see:

 If you aren’t receiving regular dental care my first advice would be to find a dentist you trust for your child and THEN come see us.
 Making sure the teeth are healthy and happy is the first step prior to any sort of orthodontic treatment.

-If you ever have any question as to whether your child needs to be seen, bring them by to see us.
+If you ever have any questions as to whether your child needs to be seen or how to choose an orthodontist, bring them by to see us.
 Sometimes they may need treatment but we have no problem telling you when they do not.
 After all, the best kind of orthodontics is the kind you don’t have to do!
 Or as Dr. Stewart puts it, “We are masters of doing nothing….”

 Stay tuned next time to hear about when early treatment is recommended, and when it is not!

 Please feel free to send any questions or feedback to Dr. Tyler at email@example.com